MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ### Try GoFish

-If the installation steps in failed, you try to install using the GoFish package manager.
+If the installation steps in failed, you can install the AKS Engine using the GoFish package manager.
 [GoFish](https://gofi.sh) describes itself as a cross-platform Homebrew.

 #### Install the AKS Engine with GoFish on Linux